Kanye West Blames Taylor Swift For Why His Music Isn’t On The Radio In Wild Interview

 Kanye West addressed his infamous Snapchat ‘moment’ with Taylor Swift, where Kim Kardashian exposed Tay’s approval of Ye’s ‘Famous’ lyrics.
 Now, he claims his songs were blacklisted from the radio after they put the singer on blast!

 Kanye West, 40, thinks radio stations quit playing his tracks after his now infamous Snapchat feud with Taylor Swift, 28.
 “Really, ever since the Taylor Swift moment, it just, it had never been the same, the connection with radio.
-It’s like whichever powers that be, it was much harder after that,” he explained to Charlamagne That God during a shocking near-two-hour interview.
+It’s like whichever powers that be, it was much harder after that,” he explained to iHeartRadio’s Charlamagne Tha God, 39, during a shocking near-two-hour interview.
 He went on to say that his unexpected absence from the radio also had to do with him leaving Universal Music Group, as well as his lack of knowledge of “some element” of the radio.
 [Watch Kanye explain from the start of the interview to 3:30-minute mark].

 Let Kanye explain: “And then also, LA, leaving Universal, like you know, he had that radio locked.
 So, if you’re an artist and you’re signed to a major label, you want to be on the radio. — Especially if you popular, if you’re poppin’.
 If you’re one of the most famous people on the planet and people love your music, and all the best artists in the world are coming to your concerts, and all friends is Snapchatting themselves at shows and you’re selling merch out like that, it just seems that radio should be in tact.
 And, it might be that there’s a piece of information that I was missing that wasn’t being expressed to me that I didn’t understand, because at the end of the day, someone’s controlling it.
 And, I didn’t understand it.
 But, the radio element was just one of the factors.”